-Six public schools provide recreation areas.
+Four (4) public schools and two (2) former public school properties provide recreation areas.
 Since the schools were built to serve the local school age population, they are well distributed throughout the Town in different residential neighborhoods.
 These playgrounds heavily used by residents.

-Oxford School
+Oxford School (closed)